-HHHH.
+SSS.
 PPP.
 Street, Secondary.
 A street designated as not having priority over other streets.
-Secondary streets typically serve as preferred location for vehicular access points and buildings fronting secondary streets may have a reduction in the building facade requirements, refer to 50.5-6 Lot Type Standards.
+Secondary streets typically serve as preferred location for vehicular access points and buildings fronting secondary streets may have a reduction in the facade requirements.

 QQQ.
 Street, Suburban.
-Multiple vehicle lanes with higher speeds, this street type often has a center turn lane and no on-street parking.
-Transit serve this street type and the adjacent uses, which lean toward more intensive commercial or mixed-use projects.
+Multiple vehicle lanes with higher speeds, this street type often has a center turn laneand no on-street parking.
+Transit serve this street type and the adjacent uses, which lean toward more intensivecommercial or mixed-use projects.
 Pedestrian and bicyclists move in off-street, facilities separated from the vehicular travel lanes.
 The priority user is the vehicle.
-For additional information refer to the Connected City Chapter of the 2025 Master Plan.
+For additional information refer to the Connected City Chapter of the 2025-Master Plan.

-IIII.
-RRR: Story, Ground.
+TTT.
+RRR.
+Story, Ground.
 Also referred to as ground floor.
-The first floor of a structure that is level to or slightly elevated above the finished grade, measured at the front and corner facades.
-This excludes partially above-ground basement areas, considered a half-story..
+The first floor of a structure that is level to or elevated above the finished grade, measured at the front and corner facades.
+This excludes partially above-ground basement areas.
 Refer to Figure 5.3-1 Measuring Height.

-JJJJ. -SSS: Story, Half.
+UUU.
+SSS.
+Story, Half.
 A floor located partially below grade and partially above or a floor located within the roof structure facing that has transparency facing a street.

-KKKK.
-TTT.
-Story, Upper.
+VVV. -TTT.-Story, Upper.
 The floors of a structure located above the ground story.
 Also referred to as upper floor.

-LLLL.
+WWW.
 UUU.
 Structure, Primary.
-A structure that contains the lot's primary use and is typically located in the front-build to zone.
+A structure that contains the lot's primary use and is located in the front-build to zone.
 A lot may contain more than one primary structure, refer to 5.6 Lot Types.

-MMMM.
-VVV.
+XXX.-VVV.
 Structure, Accessory.
 A structure that contains a secondary or accessory use on a lot.
 Accessory structures are typically smaller in size than the primary structure and located toward the rear of the lot.
-Refer to 4.5 Accessory.
-Uses and Structures.
+Refer to 4.5 Accessory Uses and Structures.

-NNNN.
-WWW.
+YYY.
+W.W.
 Surface, Pervious.
 An area that allows for the absorption of water into the ground or vegetation.
-Also referred to as permeable area.
+Also referred to as permeable are.

-OOOO.
+ZZZ.
 XXX.
 Surface, Impervious.
 Areas covered with surfaces that do not allow at least forty (40) percent absorption of water into the ground, including areas for driveways, parking lots, and walkways and structures.

-PPPP.
-YYY.
-Surface, Semi Pervious.
+AAAA.
+YYY.-Surface, Semi Pervious.
 An area that allows for at least forty (40%) absorption of water into the ground or vegetation.
 Semi-pervious materials can include such materials as porous pavement, pavers, crushed stone, or gravel.

-QQQQ.
+BBBB.
 ZZZ.
 Threatened Species.
 Any species recognized by the State of Michigan and/or Federal government which is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range.

-RRRR.
+CCCC.
 AAAA.
 Turf Grass.
 Any variety of commercial grasses grown and maintained to form turf.

-SSSS.
+DDDD.
 BBBB.
 Understory.
 The layer or layers of woody vegetation - including understory trees and shrubs - that naturally grow beneath a Tree Canopy.

-TTTT.
+EEEE.
 Usable Outdoor Space.
-Outdoor open space that can be functionally used by tenants or residents of a building with which it is associated.
+Outdoor open space that can be functionally used by tenants or residents in the building with which it is associated.
 Examples include: private or shared balconies, patios, porches, dog run, play area, and other similar outdoor spaces.

-UUUU CCCC...
+FFFF.
+CCCC...
 Use, Accessory.
 May also be referred to as secondary use.
 This use typically takes up less space than the principal use and is often located in an accessory structure or in side or rear yards.

-VVVV.
+GGGG.
 DDDD.
 Use, Primary.
 May also be referred to as the principal use.
 The dominant use of a lot.
 It is typically located in the lot's primary structure along the front property line.

-WWWW.
-EEEE...
+HHHH.
+EEEE..
 Vegetated Buffer.
 A permanent, maintained strip of vegetation designed to help absorb and slow the velocity of surface Stormwater Runoff, and filter out sediment and other pollutants.